Tomygood/advent-of-code/README.md

  These versions constitute a different enough approach to the initial solving method so that keeping both versions stays relevant.
 Changes can be found at the top of the optimized file.

-## Click on the tiles to get to my code!
+## Click on the tiles below to get to my code!
 <!-- AOC TILES BEGIN -->
 <h1 align="center">
   2024 - 48 ⭐ - Go